njben/fedramp-iaas-webapp/README.md

 To clone this repository using the command line, you must install a [Git client](https://git-scm.com/downloads) on your workstation.
 Alternatively, you can download the repository directly from GitHub.

-#### SSL certificate
+#### SSL Certificate
-This solution deploys an Application Gateway and requires an SSL certificate.
+This solution deploys an Application Gateway which requires an SSL certificate.
 The pre-deployment script will generate a self-signed SSL certificate after prompting for a domain (e.g., `contoso.local`).
 Note that self-signed certificates are not recommended for use in production environments.

-#### Pre-deployment script
+#### Pre-deployment Script

 The pre-deployment PowerShell script will verify that the necessary Azure PowerShell modules are installed.
 Azure PowerShell modules provide cmdlets for managing Azure resources.
 After all the setup requirements are verified, the script will ask you to sign into Azure and will then prompt for parameters and credentials to use when the solution is deployed.
 The script will prompt for the following parameters, in this order: